-Self-nomination is acceptable, though the nomination does require to be supported by a third party as listed on the nomination form.
-If you are nominating someone else, please approach the individual(s) concerned and complete the proforma together.
+Self-nomination is acceptable, although the nomination must be supported by a third party as listed on the nomination form.
+If you are nominating someone else, please approach the individual(s) concerned and complete the form together.

 Once the Committee has met, those selected will be contacted.
 Inevitably, not all nominees will be asked to serve, though it is possible that they may be approached in connection with a different agency.
 It would be helpful if you could explain this to those whom you nominate.

 Individuals who wish to be nominated in the role of Convenor or Vice Convener of the Faith Nurture Forum and the Faith Impact Forum will be required to submit a CV and two references from their most recent work setting(s).
 In addition, they will have to submit an expression of interest, setting out their suitability for the role and demonstrating how they meet the required criteria.
 The deadline for submissions is Tuesday 3 December, with interviews for convenership taking place on Tuesday 10 December.
 The Nomination Committee will then consider convenership and membership of the Forums on Wednesday 18 December.